Samya-S/TextUtils/README.md

 This project was made with [Create React App](https://github.com/facebook/create-react-app) using React framework.

 Below are the documentation to run, build and deploy this app.
+Remember to generate the node_modules folder to reinstall the project dependencies for this app using `npm install`.
 The application is also deployed at: https://textutils-ss.netlify.app/

 ## Available Scripts